For an accessible version or to translate, visit:

 We all know that as

-parents, we would like to
+parents, we would like our children to eat a good variety of

 foods and eat in

-restaurants but the
+restaurants, but the

 reality is that

-sometimes this will take a
+sometimes this will take a long time to happen.

 So adjusting our